Squids Odyssey Review (Switch)

 At first glance, Squids Odyssey looks very much like a cute mobile game that only your kids would play (and would make fun of you for playing).
 It has grown on me a lot though, which I think has to do with its unique setting and art style.
 If I’m being honest, I’d be hard-pressed to think of many games that take place in the ocean, and even fewer that are actually worth playing (no, Ecco the Dolphin does not count).
 It just goes to show you that any title, regardless of setting and art direction, can turn out to be a surprising treat.

-While there is no voice acting, each squid has a collection grunts that will be heard here and there between dialogue exchanges.
+While there is no voice acting, each squid has a collection of grunts that will be heard here and there between dialogue exchanges.
 Coming from a JRPG background, I’m used to hearing excessive grunts, and almost always being annoyed by their usage saturation.
 I went through most of my playtime without even noticing it, which is a good thing.
 If anything, they added a little flair to the squids you befriend.
 The music varies from your standard seaside fanfares to more generic tracks, sharing the subtlety trait of the other sound effects (ie. not being annoying or terrible).
 Overall, the sound design is nothing to write home about, but does a decent enough job while not getting in the way of more important things.

 As you’d probably expect, Squids Odyssey is rock solid when it comes to performance, and plays exceptionally well both on and off the dock (though I preferred the dock).
 The ability to use the touchscreen in handheld mode is a nice addition, especially with those shots that require a bit more finesse than your joy-cons can handle.
-I didn’t enjoy playing some of the harder challenges undocked because I felt like my fat fingers couldn’t achieve the degree of precision that some of scenarios required.
+I didn’t enjoy playing some of the harder challenges undocked because I felt like my fat fingers couldn’t achieve the degree of precision that some of the scenarios required.
 So, sausage fingers beware!

 I know it’s the cool thing to hate on games that come from a mobile phone background, but I really was unable to find much to criticize in the package that is Squids Odyssey.
 There’s a lot to like (and some to love) about it as a whole, especially to those who want to experience an interesting take on tactical combat, and can see value in its massive library of compact, repeatable maps with multiple challenges.